-Benefit Segmentation - Definition
+Benefit Segmentation - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Professionalism & Career Development

 Law, Transactions, & Risk Management

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is Benefit Segmentation?How does Benefit Segmentation Work?Academic Research on Benefit Segmentation

 What is Benefit Segmentation?

 Benefit segmentation is the clustering that is done based on the perceived value or benefits to the end customer.
 That is, most products offer one or more value proposition to intended customers.
 Customers may value the various value propositions of the product differently.
 As such, companies segment these customers based upon their preferred value offering.
 The company will then seek to more effectively market the products value proposition to those specific customers.